The Princess and the Frog: Critical reception

 Chicago Sun-Times film critic Roger Ebert gave the film three out of four stars and admired Disney's step back to traditional animation, writing, "No 3-D!
 No glasses!
 No extra ticket charge!
 No frantic frenzies of meaningless action!
 And ... good gravy!
 A story!
 Characters!
 A plot!
 This is what classic animation once was like!", but stated that the film "inspires memories of Disney's Golden Age it doesn't quite live up to, as I've said, but it's spritely and high-spirited, and will allow kids to enjoy it without visually assaulting them."
 S. Jhoanna Robledo of Common Sense Media gave the film three out of five stars, writing, "First African-American Disney princess is a good role model".
-Saint Bryan of the NBC-TV Seattle praised the film and called it "The Best Disney Movie Since The Lion King".
+Saint Bryan of KING 5 Seattle praised the film and called it "The Best Disney Movie Since The Lion King".

 Upon its release, the film created controversy among some Christians over its use of Louisiana Voodoo as a plot device.
-Christianity Today's review of the film cited its sexual undertones and use of voodoo, arguing that the scenes with Dr. Facilier and his "friends on the other side" contain many horror elements and that young children might be frightened by the film.
-The film's treatment of Louisiana Voodoo as a type of magic instead of a religion also drew criticism from non-Christian factions.
+Christianity Today's review of the film cited its sexual undertones and use of voodoo, arguing that the scenes with Dr. Facilier and his "Friends on the Other Side" contain many horror elements and that young children might be frightened by the film.
+The film's negative portrayal of Voodoo also drew criticism from non-Christian factions.
 The film also received criticism for historical negationism of the Jim Crow era in the Southern USA.

 Awards and nominations

 The film was nominated for the Academy Award for Best Animated Feature and twice for the Academy Award for Best Original Song, but lost to Up and Crazy Heart, respectively.
-It was also nominated for eight Annie Awards and, at the 37th Annie Awards Ceremony on February 6, 2010, won three.
+It was also nominated for eight Annie Awards and at the 37th Annie Awards Ceremony on February 6, 2010, won three.